- Ben Affleck

 If I could write a review saying simply “See this movie!” and nothing else, and trust that you would go and see it based on my three-word recommendation, I would.
 Alas, most moviegoers need more convincing before dropping $8.50 on a ticket.
-Occasionally a motion picture is released that, as a critic, requires I restrict myself from divulging one detail too many from prospective viewers.
+Occasionally, a motion picture is released that, as a critic, requires I restrict myself from divulging one detail too many from prospective viewers.
 Gone Baby Gone is such a movie.
-Walking into my screening, I knew not much more about it than the cast, title, and director, and perhaps that other critics had given it positive ratings.
-And that’s the ideal way to see any movie—to take it in without expectation or preconception.
+Walking into my screening, I knew little more about it than the cast, title, and director, and perhaps that other critics had given it positive ratings.
+And that’s the ideal way to see any movie—to take it in without expectation or preconceived notions.

-Ben Affleck himself is a considerable talent… when he’s behind the camera.
+Ben Affleck himself is a considerable talent when he’s behind the camera.
 People seem to forget his Oscar win (shared with long-time buddy Matt Damon) for Best Original Screenplay in 1997 on Good Will Hunting.
 Audiences still haven’t forgiven him for Pearl Harbor, Reindeer Games, or Gigli, nor for his tabloid exploits, but they should be praising him for his passion projects, limited as they may be.
-Despite his onscreen mediocrity, as writer and director he creates profound naturalism with brutal, authentic dialogue.
-His camera paints a near-candid portrait of Boston, shooting real-life bar crowds and neighborhoods via guerilla filmmaking—these are people with character burned into their faces, not Hollywood actors.
+Despite his onscreen mediocrity, as a writer and director, he creates profound naturalism with brutal, authentic dialogue.
+His camera paints a near-candid portrait of Boston, shooting real-life bar crowds and neighborhoods in what looks like guerilla filmmaking—these are people with character burned into their faces, not Hollywood actors.
 Narratively speaking, it recalls the viciousness of Martin Scorsese’s The Departed with corruptibility found in Clint Eastwood’s Mystic River.